RustyKnight/AlamoFireHTTPEngineKit/README.md

-# AlamoFireHTTPEngineKit
+# AlamofireHttpEngineKit

-An implement of the HTTPEngineKit backed by AlamoFire
+A description of this package.